Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Numerical modeling

 The blinking of the modeled emitters is described by the telegraph process with the waiting time for switching between the bright (``on'') and dark (``off'') states distributed according to the probability densities

-where $t_\text{on}$ and $t_\text{off}$ are the mean durations of continuous staying the bright and dark state respectively.
+where $t_\text{on}$ and $t_\text{off}$ are the mean durations of continuous staying in the bright and dark state respectively.
 The natural time unit for the modeling is the SOFI frame duration.
-In that units, the ``on'' and ``off'' times used for the modeling are $t_\text{on} = 2$~frames and $t_\text{off} = 3$~frames.
-The total observation time is assumed to include $1.5\times 10^{4}$~frames.
+In those units, the ``on'' and ``off'' times used for the modeling are $t_\text{on} = 2$~frames and $t_\text{off} = 3$~frames.
+We assume that the bright state emission is described by Poisson distribution of the photon numbers.

-We model measurement of the fluorescence signal by a $40 \times 40$ pixels array detector.
-The pixel size is related to the distance between the emitters as $d_\text{pix} : d = 1 : 5$.
-The number of photons, detected from each emitter per frame (in total over the whole detection plane), obeys Poisson statistics with the expectation value $10^3$ photons per emitter per frame.
-The signal is split into two spectral channels (Fig.~\ref{fig:sensing}(e)) in the ratio $Y_1 : Y_2 = 0.8: 1.2$ for $\theta = +1$ and $Y_1 : Y_2 = 0.7: 1.3$ for $\theta = -1$.
-The signal $Y_0$, used for normalization in denominator of Eq.~(\ref{eq:Z definition}), is defined as the sum of both channels: $Y_0 = Y_1 + Y_2$.
-The SOFI images are constructed according to the approach, described in Appendix~\ref{app:cross-cumulants} with $\sigma = 3$.
+According to the considered model, the fluorescence signal is measured by a $40 \times 40$ pixels array detector. { For demonstration purposes, we consider high and low-brightness regimes with the average number of photons detected from each emitter (in total over the whole detection plane) equal to $\langle N \rangle = (1 - 4)\times 10^4$ and $\langle N \rangle = 4$ photons per frame respectively.
+The high-brightness regime is typical for fluorescent quantum dots with their emission rates ranging from $10^3$ to $10^5$ photons per emitter per frame \cite{dertinger2009fast,sroda2020sofism,kurdzialek2021super,ye2011blinking}.
+Consideration of the low-brightness regime demonstrates applicability of the developed approach to low-light imaging \cite{picariello2025imaging} and extends the range of acceptable emission rates below the values $10^2 - 10^3$ photons per emitter per frame characteristic for organic dyes \cite{grussmayer2020spectral}, florescent proteins \cite{vandenberg2019extended}, and blinking color centers in nanodiamond \cite{bradac2010observation,aslam2013photo}.
+The total observation time is assumed to include $1.5\times 10^{4}$~frames for the high-brightness regime (Subsections~\ref{subsec:high-brightness} and \ref{subsec:1D structure}) and $1.5\times 10^{6}$~frames for the low-brightness regime (Subsection~\ref{subsec:low-brightness}).}